Updated on 2025-09-15 GMT+08:00

 • Billing Modes

-CSS provides two billing modes: yearly/monthly and pay-per-use to meet your requirements in different scenarios.
+CSS provides two billing modes: yearly/monthly and pay-per-use, meeting your requirements in different scenarios.
 Yearly/Monthly is a prepaid mode.
 You need to pay first, and will be billed based on the required duration in your order.
 Ensure that your account balance is sufficient.
 Pay-per-use is a postpaid billing mode.
 You pay as you go and just pay for what you use.
 The cluster usage is calculated by the second but billed every hour.
 For details about the two billing modes, see Overview.

 You can also change the billing mode later if it no longer meets your needs.
 For details, see Overview.

-You will be billed for node specifications, node storage, Kibana public network bandwidth, and public network bandwidth.
+When using CSS, you will be billed by node specifications, node storage, and public network bandwidth.
 For details about the billing factors and formulas for each billed item, see Billing Items.

 For more information about the billing samples and the billing for each item, see Billing Examples.